ipfs/ecosystem-directory/README.md

 ### Keys

+Keys should be retained when not in  use.
+This ensures that if anyone wants to add to the project, they immediately see all keys available in other projects, rather than searching for the model or accidentally using a data structure that doesn't match the model perfectly.
+This means empty and type checking is done by the app in a strict fashion.

 - `display`: toggle whether or not to display or hide the project from the results

 - `featured`: toggle whether this appears in the featured slider